 Her land use planning practice spans a broad range of matters, from applications for minor variances and consents to sever land, to official plan and zoning by-law matters, plans of subdivision and site plan approval.
 Kim also has experience negotiating agreements relating to development and development financing.

-Kim regularly appears before the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board), committees of adjustment and municipal councils and committees.
+Kim regularly appears before the Ontario Land Tribunal (formerly the Ontario Municipal Board and Local Planning Appeal Tribunal), committees of adjustment and municipal councils and committees.
 She also has extensive litigation experience, including trials, applications for judicial review and appeals.
 She appears before all level of courts in Ontario and has appeared before the Supreme Court of Canada.